Our curiosity quotient sometimes needs a little help; try our curiosity experiments to give yourself a head start.

 Experiment 26 Upside Down

-When the artist David Atavar wants a different perspective he often simply lies on the floor and looks at the world from a different perspective (ideally looking upwards through a window or in a park).
+When the artist Michael Atavar wants a different perspective he often simply lies on the floor and looks at the world from a different perspective (ideally looking upwards through a window or in a park).
 He argues that the process is relaxing and allows your mind to wander more easily.
-In your next team meeting, try turning off the camera (you can blame bad Wi-Fi) and join the meeting whilst lying on the floor.
+In your next team meeting, try turning off the camera (you can blame bad Wi-Fi) and join the meeting while lying on the floor.

 Did this change of perspective lead to any new thoughts or ideas?